ArminJo/ServoEasing/examples/README.md

 # ServoEasing examples
-All examples with up to 2 Servos can be used without modifications with the [Lightweight Servo library](https://github.com/ArminJo/LightweightServo) for AVR by by [commenting out line 50 `#define USE_LEIGHTWEIGHT_SERVO_LIB` in the file ServoEasing.h](https://github.com/ArminJo/ServoEasing#using-the-included-lightweight-servo-library).
+All examples with up to 2 Servos can be used without modifications with the [Lightweight Servo library](https://github.com/ArminJo/LightweightServo) for AVR by by [commenting out the line `#define USE_LEIGHTWEIGHT_SERVO_LIB` in the file ServoEasing.h](https://github.com/ArminJo/ServoEasing#using-the-included-lightweight-servo-library).

 YouTube video of SymmetricEasing and AsymmetricEasing example